Galvanising

 Hot-dip galvanising:

 Hot-dip galvanising is the process of dipping steel components into a bath of molten zinc, following a chemical cleaning pre-treatment.
 The zinc reacts with the steel to form inter-metallic alloy layers, ensuring intimate metallurgical bonding between the substrate and the zinc outer surface.
-A galvanised zinc coating is very much thicker possibly an order of magnitude thicker than a passivated electroplated zinc finish and has a correspondingly longer lifetime.
+A galvanised zinc coating is very much thicker, possibly an order of magnitude thicker than a passivated electroplated zinc finish, and has a correspondingly longer lifetime.

 The following is a summary of the Zinc Millennium Map Project, which was an investigation into the background atmospheric corrosion rate of zinc coatings in the UK and Ireland